Homeschooling: United States

-In the 1960s, theonomist Rousas John Rushdoony began to advocate homeschooling, which he saw as a way to combat the increasingly secular nature of the public school system in the United States.
-He vigorously attacked progressive school reformers such as Horace Mann and John Dewey and argued for the dismantling of the state's influence in education in three works: Intellectual Schizophrenia, The Messianic Character of American Education, and The Philosophy of the Christian Curriculum.
-Rushdoony was frequently used as an expert witness by the Home School Legal Defense Association (HSLDA) in court cases.
-He often advocated the use of private schools.
-The HSLDA, founded in 1983, was highly successful in influencing the legal status of homeschooling in the United States.
+The Home School Legal Defense Association (HSLDA), founded in 1983, influenced the legal status of homeschooling in the United States.
 In the 1980s, homeschooling was illegal throughout much of the United States for parents who were not themselves trained educators.
-Today, the United States has some of the most lax laws around homeschooling, with most states requiring little to no oversight and no educational requirements for parents.
+In the 21st century, in most of the United States, there is little to no oversight of homeschoolers and no specific educational requirements for parents.
 Homeschooling is legal in all 50 states in the United States.
-Each state must follow regulations set by their states.
+Homeschoolers must follow regulations set by their states.